 This is a useful measure that shows the organization's progress in becoming an employer of choice.
 Low voluntary turnover typically reflects a workforce in which employees are satisfied with their current jobs and are not leaving for other employment.
+What is being done:

 The City strives to increase employee satisfaction throughout the organization by working to provide employees with competitive salaries and a strong benefits package, along with an Employee Wellness Program that rewards healthy behavior.
 Responsible Department: Human Resources

 \Decline in FY 2020 was impacted by COVID.
+CURRENT YEAR PERFORMANCE (BY QUARTER)

 57. Number of Business Days to Fill a Position

-Target: 48 Business Days About this measure:
+Target: 48 Business Days

+About this measure: